-Lastly, surely, we had to come up with the painless way to deploy all new layouts and updates for end users.
+Lastly, surely, we had to come up with a painless way to deploy all new layouts and updates for end-users.
 All the platform specifics needed to be as clear as a bright day to every other user.

 All this spawned a necessity for a week-long brainstorm to figure out each point in the most optimal way possible.
 This included choosing the most proper page builder.

 We came up with several most optimal options to choose from: